Community Campaign Fundraiser Talking Points

 Each year, the Jewish Federation’s Community Campaign supports our mission to improve the lives of Jews here at home, in Israel and around the world.
 We seek to create a vibrant, thriving and engaged Jewish community in Pittsburgh.

 Following the horrific attack on the Tree of Life*Or L’Simcha, Dor Hadash and New Light congregations, now more than ever, the Federation and the Community Campaign are critical and have never been more relevant.
 Some donors may be aware of this fact and even share our sense of urgency.
-Some may be hesitant or confused because so much money has been contributed to the Victims of Terror Fund.
 Below are some ways to talk with them about this year’s Community Campaign.

 The importance of our Jewish Federation is exceedingly clear in the aftermath of the attack on three Pittsburgh congregations.